Namespaces

 (2) (since C++17)

-1) Copies the elements from the range [first, last) to another range beginning at d_first in such a way that the elements in the new range are in reverse order.
+1) Given N as std::distance(first, last).
+Copies the elements from the range [firstlast) to another range of N elements beginning at d_first (destination range) in such a way that the elements in the destination range are in reverse order.

-Behaves as if by executing the assignment *(d_first + (last - first) - 1 - i) = *(first + i) once for each non-negative i < (last - first).
+Behaves as if by executing the assignment *(d_first + N - 1 - i) = *(first + i)[1] once for each integer i in [0N).

-If the source and destination ranges (that is, [first, last) and [d_first, d_first+(last-first)), respectively) overlap, the behavior is undefined.
+If [firstlast) and the destination range overlap, the behavior is undefined.

 std::is_execution_policy_v<std::decay_t<ExecutionPolicy>> is true.